 In 2011, the United States Supreme Court decided to hear a case known as AT&T Mobility vs. Concepcion.
 The issue at the heart of the matter was, you guessed it, whether businesses could force consumers to arbitrate disputes.
 Although the law on consumer arbitration had been settled for 80 years or so, the makeup of the Supreme Court had evolved from a liberal majority to a conservative majority by a 5-4 count.
 Liberal justices tend to be more consumer-friendly while conservative justices tend to favor businesses.
 Consumer arbitration was ripe for review.

 The Supreme Court took a good long look at all the published opinions on business-consumer arbitration issues that had been handed down the last 80 years, rolled them into a metaphorical ball, and tossed them in the circular filing cabinet.
-The Court ruled that state law on the topic was preempted by the Federal Arbitration Act of 1925.
+The Court ruled that the Federal Arbitration Act of 1925 preempts state law on arbitration issues.
 Under the Act, businesses could force consumers to arbitrate disputes as well as [and this is important] waive the right to participate in class-action lawsuits.